Monday, 14 October 2024

 I have been in the biggest reading slump of my life and this is exactly what I needed to get me out of it.
 Now Comes the Mist is a Dracula re-telling told from the point of view of Lucy.
 I listened to Dracula on audiobook in 2019 and really enjoyed the experience.
 This is a re-telling that is just as gothic and atmospheric.

-My only complaint and the reason why this is a 3.5 instead of 4 star read is because of Lucy.
+My only complaint is regarding Lucy.
 While for the most part I liked and felt for her, she was also quite frustrating.
 Specifically when it came to decision making.
-She was too quick to act before thinking things through, and didn't deal well with the consequences.
+She acted without thinking things through, and didn't deal well with the consequences.

 I will say that if action is what you're after there's not much here.
-Instead there is ball gowns, flirting (a love square), and a very creepy and manipulative vampire.
-We don't spend enough time with any of the love interests to be able to really form an attachment or root for them.
+What you'll find instead is ball gowns, flirting (a love square), and a very creepy and manipulative vampire.
+We don't spend enough time with any of the love interests to really be able to root for them.
 However, I will say that I did like them all and they each had a distinct personality.
-On the subject of romance, I felt like Lucy had the most chemistry with Mina.
-Unfortunately though, due to the time period, nothing came of it...
+On the subject of relationships, the friendship between Lucy and Mina was heart-warming.

 Overall, Now Comes the Mist was a fast paced read.
 If you want a Dracula re-telling with a POC cast and a bold Lucy that takes agency of her life, look no further.